-Championing Victoria’s top winemakers, brewers, distillers, farmers and producers, Sojourn will turn an underutilised area into a new and modern offering in the CBD.
+Championing Victoria’s top winemakers, brewers, distillers, farmers and producers, Sojourn has turned an underutilised area into a new and modern offering in the CBD.

 Lucienne says the New Chancery Lane site posed some unique challenges for the Curious by Design team.

 “It is a very narrow tall space to inhabit, on a steep incline and in a very grey environment,” she says.
-“It also has to be done in such a way that people can accept the new utilisation of a space that was previously used as a road.”
+“It also had to be done in such a way that people could accept the new utilisation of a space that was previously used as a road.”

-The main structure was constructed in a huge warehouse at TGC Building, in the south eastern suburbs of Melbourne.
+The main structure was built in a warehouse in the south east suburbs of Melbourne.